• ECTS

 Description

-Statistical modeling is based on the two fundamental notions of information (which must be extracted from the data) and decision (which must be taken in view of these data).
+Statistical modeling is based on the two fundamental notions of information (extracted from the data) and decision (made on the basis of the data).
 This course introduces the theoretical formalization of these two notions.
-It is therefore logically placed at the beginning of the curriculum, as many other courses use its notions and results later on.
+It is therefore logically placed at the beginning of the curriculum, with many other courses using its notions and results later on.

 Read more